bhaugen/valuenetwork/README.md

 valuenetwork
 =====================

-A prototype of Value Network Accounting, being developed in collaboration with http://www.sensorica.co/ , a pioneering example.
+A prototype of Value Network Accounting, being developed in collaboration with http://www.sensorica.co/ , a pioneering value network.

 Background on Value Networks: http://www.sensorica.co/value-networks